larrygorham/NAU7802-FFT-for-Raspberry-Pi/README.md

 I wanted stand alone C Code for portability and analysis purposes.
 Please excuse my very rough coding; however, it does accomplish the job very well.

+I used a lot of code from SparkFun_Qwiic_Scale_NAU7802_Arduino_Library to sample the NAU7802.